 Resistance bands are a cheap and effective way to practice TUT strength training, as per “signs you are getting stronger” point 7.

 All dumbbell/barbell moves can be replicated with bands (James Grage’s Youtube channel has a comprehensive exercise tutorial).

 As the bands stretch, the resistance increases (you can learn all about how resistance bands work in my other article).

 This makes them highly effective for TUT for beginners to advanced lifters alike.

-I use and recommend the Undersun Fitness bands (link for cheapest price).
+I use and recommend the Undersun Fitness bands.

 Having had multiple sets of cheap bands snap on me in the past, I can honestly say the Undersuns are well worth their slightly higher price tag.
 They come with a lifetime warranty, unlike the other brands.